It isn’t easy.

 |Video||Yes||Unlimited, uses Wi-Fi||Yes||Runs on Power Cord||[azrev_link_button asin="B074WY6NKH" text="Check on Amazon"]|

-Second, ask parents, and they are divided into two camps when it comes to deciding on the best baby monitor for newborn.
+Second, ask parents, and they are divided into two camps when it comes to deciding on the best baby monitor for a newborn.
 While the first camp speaks in favor of battery – portability is their main reason, the second camp would side with the cord – no additional costs on battery, they might cite.

 It doesn’t matter which camp you are in because we have decided to come up with both the battery charged as well as those baby monitor which run directly on electric supply from the grid.
 Now, without further ado, let’s turn our attention to the best baby monitor of 2019.

 Nest Security Camera – Best Baby Monitor Overall

 If you are one of the smart home crowd, the Nest Indoor Security Camera is just right for you.
 It works with a plethora of devices, gives brilliant video quality, and its minimalist design allows you to install it almost anywhere in your baby’s room.

 Starting with what it covers, the Nest baby monitor has a 130-degree field of view, which is average for other cameras in this review.
 If your baby’s room corner offers the space, you could mount the Nest baby monitor there to let it show what’s going on in most of the room.